tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 > User-space utilities

-From official repositories:

--   Install the alsa-utils package which contains the alsamixer user-space tool, which allows for configuration of the sound device from the console or terminal.
+Install the alsa-utils package from the official repositories which contains the alsamixer user-space tool, which allows for configuration of the sound device from the console or terminal.
+Also install the alsa-plugins package if you want high quality resampling, upmixing/downmixing and other advanced features.
--   Install the alsa-oss package if you want OSS applications to work with dmix (software mixing).

-Note:Since udev >= 171, the OSS emulation modules (snd_seq_oss,
+If you want OSS applications to work with dmix (software mixing), also install the alsa-oss package.
+Load the snd_seq_oss, snd_pcm_oss and snd_mixer_oss kernel modules to enable the OSS emulation modules.
-snd_pcm_oss, snd_mixer_oss) are not automatically loaded by default.

--   Install the alsa-plugins package if you want high quality resampling, upmixing/downmixing and other advanced features.

 Unmuting the channels
 ---------------------